icebreakerone/ib1-technical-docs/docs/metadata.md

 To specify how the data may be downloaded, one or more associated `dcat:Distribution` objects must be included which contain:

 [dcat:downloadURL](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_download_url)
 : A stable URL for download of the dataset, subject to access controls specified in the Dataset object.
-Liveness of the server will be tet
+Liveness of the server will be tested by making a HEAD request to this URL.

 [dcat:media_type](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_media_type)
 : The MIME type of the download file.